 This step is arguably the most important step when doing any type of acrylic paint pour.
 The consistency of your paint can make or break your swipe pour painting.

-For a swipe, we want the paint consistency of the to be slightly thinner than a basic acrylic pour.
+For a swipe, we want the paint consistency of the swipe color to be slightly thinner than a base acrylic pour.
 This ensures that the swipe paint can easily glide across the base paint without getting too caught up in each other.

 If the paints are too thick, the swipe just pulls the base paint with it instead of creating a very thin layer of paint across the swipe surface areas.
 There are some artists that use thicker paints for a paint swipe, but they take more than a little practice to master so we’ll be sticking with a more common consistency.